Skip to main content

 Rule 3: Use Proper Bet Sizing

 Your bet size should be a small percentage of your total bankroll.
 This protects you from variance (the normal ups and downs of gambling).
+For recreational play, smaller is usually better than aggressive, especially in games where the math is already against you.

 Bet Sizing Example